jeffThompson/PhysicalComputing/Week09_AudioAndVideo/Demos/02-VideoBasics.md

 ***

 ### CONNECT THE DISPLAY USING I2C
-To communicate with our display, we'll be using a protocol called *I2C* (usually pronounced "eye squared see").
+To communicate with our display, we'll be using a protocol called [*I2C*](https://en.wikipedia.org/wiki/I%C2%B2C) (usually pronounced "eye squared see").
 This uses only two wires for communication, plus power and ground, which is great when we also want to include sensors and other components!
-I2C has some other great features, like allowing us to chain multiple devices, but we won't get into that here.
+I2C has some other fantastic features, like allowing us to chain multiple devices.

 Connect up the `3V` and `GND` to the Feather, followed by wires going from `SCL` and `SDA` (the pins specifically for I2C) to the display, like this:

 ![](Images/DisplayWiringI2C.png)

 If you power on your Feather, you should see the REPL text that normally appears in the console.
-Easy!

 ***